Phineapple18/GhostSpectator_NWPluginAPI/README.md

 ## Permissions
 - gs.firearm - allows a Ghost to give themselves a firearm
-- gs.item - allows a Ghost to drop or throw items
+- gs.item - allows a Ghost to drop and throw items and use Particle Disruptor
 - gs.listen.dead - allows a Ghost to hear Spectators
 - gs.listen.ghost - allows a Ghost to hear other Ghosts, if they are not in proximity
 - gs.listen.scp - allows a Ghost to hear SCPs